sept2024nem1-cmd/swetha-portfolio/README.md

 ### Netlify

+Option A – Connect Git repo (recommended)
+1. Push your repo to GitHub (do not commit node_modules).
+2. In Netlify → Add new site → Import from Git.
+3. Build command: `npm run build`  Publish directory: `dist`
+4. Add a `netlify.toml` at repo root (already included here):
+   - Redirect all routes to `/index.html` for client-side routing
+   - Set Node version to 18

+Option B – Drag-and-drop
-1. Build the project: `npm run build`
+1. Run `npm run build` locally.
-2. Upload the `dist` folder to Netlify
+2. Drag the `dist/` folder into Netlify Deploys.
-3. Configure build settings if needed

 ### Other Platforms